rust-lang/prev.rust-lang.org/faq.md

 First, higher-kinded types are types that take other types as parameters.
 Type constructors, like `Vec` are examples.
 What support for higher-kinded types means is that you can use these type constructors wherever you can use types, such as in a trait `impl`.

 Next, the lack of higher-kinded types makes expression of certain ideas far more tedious than it would otherwise be.
-For example, implementing a `Functor` trait (a math-y term for something which can be mapped over, obeying certain rules) without higher-kinded types is a pain.
+For example, implementing a `Functor` trait (a term for something which can be mapped over, obeying certain rules) without higher-kinded types is a pain.
 With higher-kinded types, it's as simple as (note: theoretical syntax, this does not actually work, and has no guarantee to be how higher-kinded types look when and if they're implemented):

 ```rust
 trait Functor {